 The City Plan protects almost every land use in one way or another throughout the city.
-Floorspace can be better protected when it can be transferred to another site as part of estate management or dual site developments.
+Floorspace to another site as part of estate management or dual site developments.
 This approach can avoid lengthy marketing exercises leaving floorspace vacant where it can accommodate a different use if the original land use is satisfactorily re-provided elsewhere.
 Therefore, a system of land use swaps may be appropriate in the following circumstances to enable better development outcomes:

-- 1. the sites are in the vicinity of each other; - 2. there is no net loss of floorspace which is protected by other policies in the Plan across the sites taken as a whole; - 3. the uses are appropriate within each area; - 4. any residential accommodation is of a higher quality than could have been achieved without the land use swap.
+- 1. the sites are in the vicinity of each other; - 2. there is no net loss of floorspace which is protected by other policies in the Plan across the sites taken as a whole: - 3. the uses are appropriate within each area; - 4. any residential accommodation is of a higher quality than could have been achieved without the land use swap.